 What Are Job Stories?

 Job stories were originally proposed by Intercom back in 2013.
 Since then, the idea has fermented and evolved into a new way of thinking about feature development.
-Rather than connecting a problem with a solution via a user story, job stories are designed to be independent of solutions and facilitate a better understanding of what customers want to do.
+When creating your software roadmap, rather than connecting a problem with a solution via a user story, job stories are designed to be independent of solutions and facilitate a better understanding of what customers want to do.

 A typical job story is structured like this: